wovo/sccots/readme.md

 ### Terminology

-A docker container is a running environment, with its own file system, but sharing the OS kernel with its host operating system and other docker images running on it.
+A docker container is a running environment with its own file system, but sharing the OS kernel with its host operating system and other docker images running on it.
 A docker container starts its life as a copy (instance) of a docker image.

-A docker image file is the specification for creating a docker image.
+A docker file is the specification for creating a docker image.

 The docker server is the entity that runs docker containers.
 A docker server on Linux can run only Linux containers.